krahets/hello-algo/en/docs/chapter_sorting/insertion_sort.md

 <u>Insertion sort</u> is a simple sorting algorithm that works very much like the process of manually sorting a deck of cards.

-Specifically, we select a key element from the unsorted interval, compare it with the elements in the sorted interval to its left, and insert the element into the correct position.
+Specifically, we select a base element from the unsorted interval, compare it with the elements in the sorted interval to its left, and insert the element into the correct position.

 The figure below illustrates how an element is inserted into the array.
-Assuming the key element is `base`, we need to shift all elements from the target index up to `base` one position to the right, then assign `base` to the target index.
+Assuming the base element is `base`, we need to shift all elements from the target index up to `base` one position to the right, then assign `base` to the target index.

 ![Single insertion operation](insertion_sort.assets/insertion_operation.png)